-Even though we've had snow well into June (yea!), we’re also enjoying days in the 50s and 60s, and you can still get in some hiking.
+Even though there's still lots of snow and more to come, it's never too early to dream about spring and summer hikes!
 Here are three hikes from Frisco or Copper Mountain, of various lengths and strenuous output.

 Easy Frisco Hike